teslamotors/light-show/README.md

 ### <a name="light_channel_mapping_details"></a>Light channel mapping details
 #### Side Markers and Aux Park
 - Side markers are only installed in North America vehicles
-- Aux park are not installed in Model 3 Standard Range +
+- Aux park are not installed in Model 3 Standard Range Plus
 - On Model 3/Y, all aux park and side markers operate together.
 They will activate during ```(Left side marker || Left aux park || Right side marker || Right aux park)``` requests from xLights.
 - On Model S, aux park and side markers operate together, but they have independent left/right control.
 They will activate during the following requests from xLights:
    - Left side: ```(Left side marker || Left aux park)```